By Gabrielle Kratsas

 At the Dodge Fitness Center, students have access to group fitness classes, personal training, club and intramural sports and a tri-level fitness center with the latest cardio and strength training equipment.

-24. Pennsylvania State University in State College, Pa.
+24. Pennsylvania State University

 In Penn State’s dining halls, students will find extensive salad bars, smaller meal portions and complete nutritional information for meals.
 Entrée cards are supplied for each item served in the dining commons, which include nutritional and allergen information.
 Dining Services also offers an educational program to help students make healthier food choices and reusable to-go containers.
 Students can download the campus dining app for smart phones to access all nutritional information from anywhere and a daily food log to keep track of what all you’re eating.
 The Residential Healthy Eating and Living (RHEAL) program on campus is also designed to point out healthy options in the dining halls.

 University Health and Counseling services provide services like alcohol and other drug intervention, HIV testing, nutrition clinic and HealthWorks—a peer education/outreach program that aims to promote health among students.
 Student members can earn academic credit through this program training.
 They also have a separate office for Health Promotion & Wellness, which provides resources and education on sexual health, smoking cessation, drugs and alcohol, fitness, nutrition and eating disorders.

 According to Greatist, the school hosts a race, run or walk almost every weekend of the academic year.
 It also has a campus “De-Stress Zone,” which features biofeedback programs and two iPod stations with stress-reducing audio tracks to help students relax.
 With the biofeedback programs, students practice exercises that reduce heart rate variability leading to an increase in positive emotions and reduced stress.